Commencement 2025

 More information regarding the speakers and other updates will be available in the coming weeks.
 Refer to this page for the most up-to-date commencement news.

-The UCLA Department of Linguistics welcomes you and your family and friends to the Class of 2023 Linguistics Graduation Commencement Ceremony, on Sunday, June 18, 2023, at 5:30 PM in Royce Hall
+The UCLA Department of Linguistics formally invites you and your family and friends to the Class of 2025 Linguistics Graduation Commencement Ceremony on Sunday, June 15, 2025, at 5:30 PM in Royce Hall.
+Please note that this is a separate ceremony from the College of Letters and Sciences Commencement.

-We look forward to celebrating our graduating undergraduate seniors (majors and minors) and MA and PhD graduate students at our department ceremony and making this day as special as it can be for those participating.
+We look forward to celebrating our graduating seniors (majors and minors) at our department ceremony and making this day as special as it can be for those participating.

 Keynote Speaker

-We – all your faculty, TAs, and staff – are thrilled to host the second Royce Hall Commencement ceremony for you.
-I hope to see you, and everyone who contributed to your success, at the UCLA Linguistics Graduation event.
+We – all your faculty, TAs, and staff – are thrilled to host the fourth Royce Hall Commencement ceremony for you.
+I hope to see you, and everyone who contributed to your success, at the UCLA Linguistics Graduation event on Sunday, June 15, 2025.

 We wish you every success in this world.
 And don’t be strangers.
 We want to know what you are doing with your degrees.
 So, please join us on the burgeoning UCLA Linguistics LinkedIn group.
 A fellow Bruin Linguist awaits, wherever life takes you.